 United States Magistrate Judge at Southern District of California

-Judge Allison H. Goddard was sworn in as a U.S. Magistrate Judge for the Southern District of California in August 2019.
-She has experience representing both corporate defendants and plaintiffs in complex and intellectual property litigation.
+Allison H. Goddard was sworn in as a U.S. Magistrate Judge for the Southern District of California in August 2019.
+She has experience representing both corporate defendants and plaintiffs in complex and intellectual property litigation, and speaks regularly on e-discovery and litigation issues.

 Former United States Magistrate Judge at Southern District of New York

-Andrew J. Peck served for 23 years as a United States Magistrate Judge, including a term as Chief Magistrate Judge.
-He is recognized internationally for his contributions to e-discovery, notably approving the use of technology-assisted review in litigation.
+Andrew J. Peck served for 23 years as a United States Magistrate Judge for the Southern District of New York.
+He is recognized internationally for his contributions to e-discovery, including authoring influential decisions and serving as an arbitrator, mediator, and Special Master.

 Hon.
 Angel D. Mitchell